-- Health and welfare benefits, such as basic medical, extended medical, dental, group life, short-term and long-term disability, employee and family assistance program, etc. consistent with such benefits as offered in the K-12 sector generally. - Pension benefits executive employees are enrolled in either the Teachers' Pension Plan or the Municipal Pension Plan.
+- Health and welfare benefits, such as basic medical, extended medical, dental, group life, shortterm and long-term disability, employee and family assistance program, etc. consistent with such benefits as offered in the K-12 sector generally. - Pension benefits executive staff are enrolled in either the Teachers' Pension Plan or the Municipal Pension Plan. - Paid time off, including an annual vacation entitlement of 40 days.
+Pursuant to the Public Sector Employers Act, vacation may be carried forward for one year only and at the end of that year, the unused accumulated vacation must be used in full, paid out, or a combination of the two. - Further, the Superintendent receives 10 days of paid time off annually, in addition to annual vacation entitlement, in recognition of attendance at meetings during evenings and weekends. - Sick leave, professional development, and other leaves as mutually agreed upon between the employee and the employer are provided.